How Economies Fight Externalities

 But these schemes aren’t free.
 Taxes fund them, and poorly designed subsidies lead to inefficiency and - yep - welfare loss.
 Not to mention admin costs that can bloat faster than a free school lunch queue.

 When things get really serious, governments just provide the goods themselves - education, healthcare, public parks.
 Everyone benefits.
-But again: costs, inefficiencies, and political drama often follow.
+But again: costs, inefficiencies, and political interest often follow.

 Still, when done right (and that’s a big if), these policies protect people, the planet, and future generations.